 Your group's website may have been up and running for some time, or maybe you're looking at creating a new website.
-Either way it's always a good idea to step back and see whether it's still working well.
+Either way it's always a good idea to step back and see whether it's still working well by running a health check.
 Here are a few pointers from our youth volunteers to think about.

 1. First impressions - look how you want to be